bobbybee/rosenzweig.io/blog/metaprogramming-nes-emulator-with-tosh.md

 From here, the path is rather clear.
 We write out stubs for each [addressing modes](https://github.com/bobbybee/ScratchNES/tree/master/src/CPU/addressing) and each [instruction](https://github.com/bobbybee/ScratchNES/tree/master/src/CPU/instructions), in addition to stub-generators for [increased](https://github.com/bobbybee/ScratchNES/blob/master/src/CPU/branch-maker.js) [indirection](https://github.com/bobbybee/ScratchNES/blob/master/src/CPU/build-crement.js) and [insanity](https://github.com/bobbybee/ScratchNES/blob/master/src/CPU/build-transfer.js).
 From here, we just need to write a program to [stitch](https://github.com/bobbybee/ScratchNES/blob/master/src/CPU/build-cpu.js) the code together.
 But how _do_ we at least tell the code-generator which opcodes correspond to which addressing modes and instructions?
 Even though it would probably take ten minutes, why waste another bad idea?

 Remember that tabular instruction set reference I linked above?
 It follows a rather regular structure.
 We can write a simple [parser](https://github.com/bobbybee/ScratchNES/blob/master/src/CPU/parse-reference.js) for that file, emitting the instruction table for the metaprogrammer.
-The final question is how to efficient map from opcodes to tosh code at runtime.
+The final question is how to map efficiently from opcodes to tosh code at runtime.
 Normally, jump tables are preferred here, but Scratch, unlike its sister [Snap!](http://byob.berkeley.edu), unfortunately lacks first-class functions.
 The naive solution would be an if-else chain.
 For four opcodes, this might look something like:

     if x = 0 then
         op ABC